Thinking about Rows and Columns

 Thinking about Rows and Columns: On Tables, Writing Formats and the Making and Preserving of Knowledge in Western Astronomy

-To consider such questions, this project will explore case studies ranging from Babylonian cuneiform tablets and Greek mathematical astronomy to medieval Arabic and Latin astronomical tables and record keeping for the earliest large-scale European programs of astronomical observation in the fifteenth and sixteenth centuries.
+To consider such questions, this project explored case studies ranging from Babylonian cuneiform tablets and Greek mathematical astronomy to medieval Arabic and Latin astronomical tables and record-keeping for the earliest large-scale European programs of astronomical observation in the fifteenth and sixteenth centuries.